openvswitch/ovs/Documentation/intro/install/dpdk.rst

   A poll mode driver (pmd) thread handles the I/O of all DPDK interfaces assigned to it.
-A pmd thread shall poll the ports for incoming packets, switch the packets and send to tx port.  pmd thread is CPU bound, and needs to be affinitized to isolated cores for optimum performance.
+A pmd thread shall poll the ports for incoming packets, switch the packets and send to tx port.
+A pmd thread is CPU bound, and needs to be affinitized to isolated cores for optimum performance.

   By setting a bit in the mask, a pmd thread is created and pinned to the